 Spiral cams

-Spiral cams have a half-circular or a spiral shaping grooved contour, allowing it to move in a reciprocating motion.
+Spiral cams have a half-circular or spiral-shaped grooved contour, allowing it to move in a reciprocating motion.
 The follower moves vertically to the axis of the cam.

 Heart-shaped Cams

-This type of cam lookalike with an asymmetric heart, thus it’s named a heart-shaped cam.
+This type of cam looks like an asymmetric heart; thus, it’s named a heart-shaped cam.
 It is often used to return shafts to hold the cam to a set position by its pressure from a roller.

 Conjugate Cams

-In conjugate cam, two discs connect to each other and the axes of discs are offset by the distance, to form a cam profile.
+In a conjugate cam, two discs connect to each other and the axes of the discs are offset by the distance to form a cam profile.
 The follower has surface contact with a cam profile by two rollers.
-So as the cam rotates followers follow it.
+So as the cam rotates, followers follow it.

 Globoidal Cams

-These types of cams are design with a shaft and has a concave or convex circumference.
-They have groove is made by machining and the groove is use for giving movement to the follower.
-It uses for oscillating followers about a fixed point.
+These types of cams are designed with a shaft and have a concave or convex circumference.
+They have a groove made by machining and the groove is used for giving movement to the follower.
+It is used for oscillating followers about a fixed point.

 Spherical Cams

 A spherical cam is a spherical shape on which a groove is made and the follower has surface contact with this groove.
-As the cam rotates follower oscillates about a fixed point.
+As the cams, the follower oscillates about a fixed point.

 Types of Follower